PixDay/Epitech/README.md

 [![Discord](https://img.shields.io/discord/499285823058083882)](https://discord.gg/Pxrr6U5)

 Hi, my name is Adrien Colombier and I'm a student at Epitech Paris.
-Actualy in 4th years, soon at San Marcos University.
+Actualy in 5th years, I did my 4th year at San Marcos University.

 I'm a C / C++ dev.
 This repository is containing the work I did for my previous years at Epitech.